ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 ## Identity Manifest

-Identity manifests also belong to the construction message archetypes.
+Identity manifests also belong to the construction message archetype.
-They are special construction messages that only initialize identity-related information related to a Thing, which can also be considered context information.
+They are special construction messages that only initialize identity-related information related to a Thing.

-{{code-sdf-identity-manifest}} shows an example of an identity manifest, that is structurally identical to the construction message shown in {{code-sdf-construction-message}}.
+{{code-sdf-identity-manifest}} shows an example of an identity manifest, that is structurally identical to the construction message from {{code-sdf-construction-message}}, with the non-identity-related information left out.

+TODO: Discuss the circumstances under which a construction message is allow to not intialize all construction parameters.

 ~~~ sdf
 info: